 High-Frequency Treatment For Skin Irregularities

 This direct high frequency technology is a laser alternative treatment for common skin irregularities such as broken capillaries, cherry angiomas, keratosis, skin tags, hyper-pigmentation, milia, sebaceous hyperplasia.
-It is a electro-dessication treatment that is a safe, non-invasive treatment that removes unsightly skin growths from the body and face as seen below.
+It is an electro-dessication treatment that is a safe, non-invasive treatment that removes unsightly skin growths from the body and face as seen below.